Blog / Why do Shopify SEO projects fail?

 • Paid Search is massively up while overall revenue is flat, suggesting a cannibalisation or incrementality issue.

-The problem here isn't just the data - it is the timing.
+The problem here though isn't just the data - it is the timing.

 If you spot this early and educate the client about these moving parts, it builds trust.
 It is seen as education.